Pleural effusion | Medical Council of Canada

 Enabling Objectives

-1. list and interpret critical clinical findings, including results of a history and physical examination aimed at:
+1. list and interpret critical clinical findings, including those based on

-3. computed tomography scanning, if indicated;
+3. computed tomography if indicated;

 3. construct an effective initial management plan, including